 By letter dated October 7, 2014, the Acting Legal Adviser referred three additional categories of claims for adjudication and certification, including claims for hostage taking, death while being held hostage, and personal injury (Second Iraq Claims Program).
 This referral letter is reprinted as Exhibit 3, below.
 On October 23, 2014, the Commission published notice in the Federal Register announcing the commencement of the Second Iraq Claims Program and setting a filing deadline of October 23, 2015.
 Notice of Commencement of Claims Adjudication Program, 79 Fed.
 Reg.
 63,439 (October 23, 2014).
-As of December 31, 2014, the Commission had not received any claims under the Second Iraq Program.
+The Commission received 272 claims under the Second Iraq Program in 2015, which are currently being processed for adjudication.